schipiga/pandas-tfrecords/README.rst

 This project was born under impression from `spark-tensorflow-connector <https://github.com/tensorflow/ecosystem/tree/master/spark/spark-tensorflow-connector>`_ and implements similar functionality in order to save easy pandas dataframe to tfrecords and to restore tfrecords to pandas dataframe.

 It can work as with local files as with AWS S3 files.
-Please keep in mind, that in this project tensorflow works with local copies of remote files.
-It happens because my tensorflow ``v2.1.0`` didn't work with S3 directly and raised authentication error ``Credentials have expired attempting to repull from EC2 Metadata Service``, but maybe it's fixed already.
+Please keep in mind, that here tensorflow works with local copies of remote files, which are synced via ``s3fs`` with S3.
+I did this workaround because my tensorflow ``v2.1.0`` didn't work with S3 directly and raised authentication error ``Credentials have expired attempting to repull from EC2 Metadata Service``, but maybe it's fixed already.

 ===========
 Quick start